Geometry of compact complex manifolds associated to generalized quasi-Fuchsian representations: Flag varieties and the KLP construction

 \subsection{Length function and Chevalley-Bruhat order}

 References for the following standard material include \cite{bourbaki:lie-iv} and \cite{bjorner-brenti}.

 Let $G$ be a complex semisimple Lie group.
 As in Section \ref{back and prelim} let $W$ denote the Weyl group of $G$ associated to a maximal torus $H < G$.
 Fix a system $\Delta$ of simple roots and let $S = \{ r_\alpha \suchthat \alpha \in \Delta\}$ denote the associated system of reflection generators for $W$.
-Then $(W,S)$ is a Coxeter system and hence gives rise to a partial order $<$ on $W$, the \emph{Chevalley-Bruhat order}, which can be defined as follows\footnote{The usual definition of the Chevalley-Bruhat order is somewhat different (see e.g.~\cite[Definition~2.1.1]{bjorner-brenti}), but is equivalent to this one \cite[Corollary~2.2.3]{bjorner-brenti}}: A word in $S$ that has minimum length among all words representing the same element of $W$ is called a \emph{reduced word}.
+Then $(W,S)$ is a Coxeter system and hence gives rise to a partial order $<$ on $W$, the \emph{Chevalley-Bruhat order}, which can be defined as follows: A word in $S$ that has minimum length among all words representing the same element of $W$ is called a \emph{reduced word}.
 Given a word $w$ in $S$, we say that $z$ is a \emph{subword} of $w$ if $z$ is the result of deleting zero or more letters from arbitrary positions within $w$.
 Then $x < y$ if and only if $x$ can be represented by a subword of a reduced word for $y$.
+It can be shown that this definition gives a partial order on $W$ (and in particular is transitive); see e.g.~\cite[Definition~2.1.1 and Corollary~2.2.3]{bjorner-brenti}.

 Closely related to this partial order on $W$ is the \emph{length function}

 where $\ell(x)$ is the length of any reduced word for $x$.
 It is immediate that $x < y$ implies $\ell(x) < \ell(y)$.

 Inversion in $W$ preserves both of these structures, i.e.~$\ell(x^{-1}) = \ell(x)$ and $x < y$ if and only if $x^{-1} < y^{-1}$.
 When $a < b$ for $a,b \in W$, we say that $b$ \emph{dominates} $a$.
 In the usual way we use $\leq$ to denote the associated non-strict comparison operation of the Chevalley-Bruhat order.